python/peps/README.rst

 These can be found at https://github.com/python/pythondotorg/tree/master/peps

-When making changes to the PEP management process that may import python.org's rendering pipeline:
+When making changes to the PEP management process that may impact python.org's rendering pipeline:

 * Clone the python.org repository from https://github.com/python/pythondotorg/